 So we skipped the final pyramid and walked the sacred “Avenue of the dead” [pictured below] – a long walkway with a view of the pyramids- towards the exit.
 It was here that a lady stopped us to take photos with her daughter for reasons solely pertaining to the color of our skin.
 Either that, or she thought we were celebrities.
 Somewhere in Mexico, our faces are on a strangers phone… at least she asked for permission.

 Towards the exit was Quezalopapalotl – an indigenous Nahuatl word meaning beautiful butterfly.
 It’s a small open-air space with ancient indigenous markings and murals.
-Apparently, Teotihuacan was popular for its murals which often featured bright colors and stencils of animals.
+Apparently, Teotihuacan was popular for its murals which featured bright colors and stencils of animals.
 If you look closely, you can see ancient markings on the stone pillars.
-The colors on the stone walls and the way the red of the walls looked against the sky made for a stunning aesthetic.
+The colors on the stone walls and contrast of red walls against blue sky made for a stunning aesthetic.

 I left the old city impressed with the preservation efforts.
 For somewhere that receives 4 million + visitors, whoever is in charge has done a superb job of ensuring that Teotihuacan is around for 4 million more visitors in the years to come.